philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 ## Aims and Objectives
 This report aims to provide evidence-based insights which will help Cyclistic's marketing team in understanding *"How do annual members and casual riders use Cyclistic bikes differently?"*

-The key objectives of this report are to provide:
+The key objectives of this report are to:
-1. A clear statement of the business task
+1. Provide a clear statement of the business task
-2. A description of all data sources used
+2. Provide a description of all data sources used
-3. Documentation of any cleaning or manipulation of data
+3. Provide documentation of any cleaning or manipulation of data
-4. A summary of the analysis undertaken
+4. Provide a summary of the analysis undertaken
 5. Provide supporting visualizations and key findings
-6. Provide top three recommendations based on the analysis
+6. Provide the top three recommendations based on the analysis

 ## Background
 Since 2016, Cyclistic's bike-sharing programme has grown to a fleet of 5,824 geotracked bicycles which can be borrowed and returned to any of Chicago's network of 692 stations.
 Cyclistic's Unique Selling Point is their range of bikes aimed at people with disabilities and riders who can’t use a standard two-wheeled bike, approximately 8% of riders.
 Whilst, the majority of users use the bikes for leisure, about 30% use them to commute to work each day.